This report is powered by Mention Network — track how your brand shows up across AI answers and citations

 deepseek

-Deepseek shows a balanced view but slightly favors Big Tech resources with equal visibility shares (2.9%) for Windows, Google, and ChatGPT, suggesting a preference for established players with robust infrastructure over startups like Anthropic (0.6%).
-Its tone is neutral, focusing on visibility data without strong bias.
+Deepseek shows a balanced view with equal visibility shares (2.7%) for Big Tech brands like Windows, Google, and ChatGPT, suggesting resource strength, but also acknowledges startups like Midjourney (0.9%) for niche agility.
+Its tone is neutral, focusing on coexistence rather than dominance of one approach.

 chatgpt